 It is possible to distinguish between the different forms (isoenzymes) of ALP produced by different types of tissues in the body.
 If it is not apparent from clinical signs and symptoms whether the source of a high ALP test result is from liver or bone disease, then a test may be performed to determine which isoenzyme is increased in the blood.

 An ALP test may be ordered as part of routine laboratory testing, often with a group of other tests called a liver panel.
-It is also usually ordered along with several other tests when a person has symptoms of a liver or bone disorder.
+It is also usually ordered along with several other tests when you have symptoms of a liver or bone disorder.

-Signs and symptoms of liver involvement may include:
+Signs and symptoms of liver damage or disease may include:

 Some examples of the signs and symptoms suggesting a bone disorder include: